 Pan size matters.
 This may look obvious, but it’s a rookie mistake plenty of experienced home bakers make.
 If a recipe calls for an eight-inch pan, and you reach for a pan that’s thirteen-by-nine, then you’re going to have thinner, crisper brownies.
 That isn’t necessarily a bad thing.
 If you love the ingredients in a recipe, but want a different texture, then changing the size of the pan may bring exactly the results you desire.
-Flatten your brownies, add edges, maximize thickness . . .
-Just know that you’re changing the recipe, and how.
+Flatten your brownies, add edges, maximize thickness…Just know that you’re changing the recipe, and how.

 On the subject of pans, don’t bake your brownies in glass.
 Glass’ heat-absorbing properties increase the likelihood that your brownies will burn.
 That’s never good news.

 Fact of life: baked goods get sticky, especially when and where you don’t want them to–and chocolate chips seem to delight in adhering to pans.
 Make brownie removal smoother with parchment paper.
 It’s in every pastry kitchen.
 One try, and you’ll understand exactly why that’s so.

 For those who like eating on the edge, Amazon offers not one, but two, edgy brownie pans.
 The Baker’s Edge turns back and forth like a Friday night queue for a trendy nightclub.
-For easy carrying to parties, there’s a silicone lid ($15.95; free delivery with Prime).
-That comes with wedges, for making smaller recipes.
-(Who’d want to make a smaller batch?
+For easy carrying to parties, you can get it with a silicone lid (that also comes with wedges, for making smaller recipes.
+But who’d want to make a smaller batch?
 Freeze the extras, share them with family members, or use them to make new friends.)